 About

 Broadcast journalist Chas Henry reports on security matters and issues impacting military veterans.
+He is presently writing a book about a tragic-but-forgotten 1979 typhoon, fuel spill and fire at a U. S. Marine Corps camp below Mount Fuji, Japan.

 A combat-decorated veteran of the 1991 Gulf War, Chas served in the U. S. Marine Corps – rising in rank from private to captain.
 Graduated with honors from the University of Southern California School of Cinematic Arts – where his coursework focused on documentary filmmaking – he went on to study transnational security issues and financial markets at the University of Oxford, and earned a master’s degree in security studies from Georgetown University’s Walsh School of Foreign Service.